AhemNason/pkp-wiki-to-gitbook-migration-documentation/1-wiki.md

 ## Cleaning Up the Text

 It's likely that the migration from mediawiki to GitBook Markdown might produce text that isn't a direct 1:1 match.
 Things like discrete line length might end up requiring quite a bit of clean up.
+You're likely to be on the hook for a little bit of the following:

+-